nuta/operating-system-in-1000-lines/website/en/08-exception.md

 > csrrw x0, cycle, x0
 > ```
 >
 > This reads and writes the `cycle` register into `x0`.
-Since `cycle` is a read-only register, CPU determines that the instruction is invalid and triggers an illegal instruction exception.
+Since `x0` is a read-only register, CPU determines that the instruction is invalid and triggers an illegal instruction exception.

 ## Let's try it